balena-io-experimental/sync-python-example/readme.md

 ### A Python resin sync example:

+>Note: Currently this will only work on the Raspberry Pi 2, because the base image is ARMv7

 This example will allow you to develop quickly on a resin.io device by avoiding the build/download process and directly syncing a folder to a "test" device in the fleet.